paradisaeidae/SVG-Compat-scripts/README.md

 # SVG-Compat-scripts
-Some popular scripts adjusted for use in SVG documents
+Some popular scripts adjusted for use in SVG documents.

+Licenses are inherited from originals.